Candorship/candorship/README.md

  Chart the course.
 Share the journey.

- Candorship helps you build radically open organizations and communities.

-Share roadmaps, updates, and solicit feedback for key decisions from your members and community.
+ Candorship transforms how teams work together by putting transparency at the core of project management.
+See everything, know everything, achieve everything.

+Run projects transparently in your organization by breaking down silos that interfere with team collaboration.

+Candorship is a replacement for Basecamp, Jira, Trello, and similar products.

 Learn more on [Candorship's homepage][homepage].

 ## Key Features

+- Projects: Plan and execute projects.
-- Goals and OKRs: Set and track objectives transparently
+- Goals and OKRs: Set and track objectives as an organization and as teams transparently
 - Open Scoreboard: Monitor and share key metrics openly
 - Proposals and Feedback: Gather and organize feedback that drives decisions
 - Progress Updates: Keep everyone aligned with regular updates
-- Public Roadmap: Share what's coming up by on your product roadmap publicly
+- Roadmap: Share what's coming up by on your company or product roadmap

 ## Development

 Candorship is built using Python, Django, Tailwind CSS, htmx, Alpine.js.

-Note: We are using [Tailwind 4.0 beta][twbeta].
+Note: We are using [Tailwind 4][twbeta].

 ## License